mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Mi also benefits, as she is able to draw on the expertise of her child to undertake that process.
 She is also keen to develop her own competency as indicated by her asking child to explain the process.

 This is seen in a similar example.
+As a common example the process of "getting it in the game".

     Mi - Ne!, Ne!
 Ne.